Cyberpunk 2077 CPU Scaling, What Processors Work Best?

 Cyberpunk 2077 CPU Scaling Medium Preset Benchmarks

-Dropping all the way down to the medium preset, maximum performance is much higher and CPU bottlenecks continue to play a significant role.
+Dropping all the way down to the medium preset, maximum performance is much higher, and CPU bottlenecks continue to play a significant role.
 This preset features lower fidelity settings than the Ultra preset below, so we see more substantial deltas between the processors.

 These standard rasterization tests stress the processor differently than the RT Ultra settings above, and at 1080p, we see the 'patched' Ryzen 7 5800X take a slight lead over the rest of the test pool.
 However, we see several of the same AMD contenders appear in the top five, with the Ryzen 9 5900X and Ryzen 9 5950X landing within a few percent of the leader.